Find Affordable College Courses

 Read full report on Anthropology at The University of Montana

 Utah State University came in at #8 in this year’s edition of the Best Value Anthropology Master’s Degree Schools in the Rocky Mountains Region ranking.
-Located in the city of Logan, USU is a public college with a fairly large student population.
+Located in the small city of Logan, USU is a public college with a fairly large student population.

 Out-of-state tuition fees for graduate students at CU - Boulder are $33,953 per year.